Modern Interior Design Tips

 A nice, somewhat recent trend is to merge steel and wood together in your modern design - that gives it a more industrial feel.
 The steel and wood compliment each other nicely and create a warm feeling throughout the house.
 Try

 steel art on a wall with wood floors.
 The right combination of these modern elements, such as cedar siding, white plaster and colored accent panels, will create a crisp, clean palette perfect for modern design.

-Young professionals tend to love modern interior design because they can easily keep the space clean and organized.
+Young professionals tend to love modern interior design because it generates a trendy, upscale vibe and they can easily keep the space clean and organized.
 The minimal amounts of furniture and the attractive color combinations create a wonderful, professional appeal.
 Adding a green rug to a clean black and white interior can add a bold spark as it contrasts with the otherwise mundane space and really bring the room together.

 Modern Design Accent Pieces

 White and black go great together in modern design, however it is imperative that you add a third color.
 Go with a bright color, like those mentioned previously (reds, purples, yellows, oranges, greens) and find clever ways to incorporate it through accent pieces: throw pillows, vases, bowls, sculptures, wall décor, accent walls (painted) or even wall paper.
 The possibilities are endless.
 Find something you love, trust your instincts, but do not be afraid to test the modern design waters and cross into new territory!
 Test your own boundaries as you search for great accent pieces, and watch as the modern space welcomes a splash of fresh, bright color distributed throughout with various accent pieces.